grincc/agenda/notes/2025-01-14-community-meeting-notes.md

 # Community Meeting Notes January 14, 2025

-Community Council (CC) meeting held in a text-based chat (likely Keybase).
+Community Council (CC) meeting held in a Keybase chat.
 Meeting duration not explicitly stated, assumed to be around 30 minutes.

 Notes are truncated, and conversations sorted based on topic and not always chronological.
 Quotes are edited for brevity and clarity, and not always exact.